 |Program||Fall Semester||Spring Semester|

-For questions regarding supplemental materials, such as letters of recommendation requirements or your statement of purpose, contact your programs adviser at firstname.lastname@example.org.
-For questions regarding the on-line graduate application, please contact the Graduate College.
+For questions regarding supplemental materials, such as letters of recommendation requirements or your statement of purpose, contact your programs advisor at email@example.com.
+For questions regarding the online graduate application or the status of documents, please contact Graduate College.

 - Official TOEFL score, taken within the last two years (only required for those who did not graduate with a baccalaureate degree from an accredited U.S. institution).
 The TOEFL score must be valid on the first day of class for the term the student is applying for.
-CIDSE required that TOEFL scores must be above 575 (paper), or 90 (iBT), or minimum IELTS is an overall band scores of 7.0 or the Pearson Test of English (PTE) with a minimum score of 65 or higher.
-Please see the Graduate College for TOEFL deadline dates.
+CIDSE required that TOEFL scores must be above 575 (paper), or 90 (iBT).
+We also accept IELTS with a minimum overall band scores of 7.0 or the Pearson Test of English (PTE) with a minimum score of 65 or higher.
+Please see the Graduate Admissions website for TOEFL deadline dates.
 The ASU institution code is: 4007.
 If a department code is required use: 000.

 The required materials should be mailed to:

 |If sending by stamped mail:

 Arizona State University

 PO Box 871004